 Close to the Wealthy House, you can find the Tower (#4 on the map).

 A square building, originally three stories high.
 A preserved room on the entrance story has arches bearing a ceiling made of stone slabs.
-It is possible to go up to the second story of the tower, by a flight of stairs.
+It is possible to go up to the second story of the Tower, by a flight of stairs.

-St. Nilus Church
+Saint Nilus Church

 Closeup:

-Church Of The Saints And Martyrs
+Church of the Saints and Martyrs

 The Eastern Church (Church of the Saints and Martyrs): This church was built as a basilica and was part of a monastery.